Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 of corresponding macroop.
 This macroop dependent substitution string is prepared as **InstObjParams** shown in line 251-259 of getDefinition function.
-After it prepares substitution string, it can generate CPP formatted full macroop class definition by replacing
+After the substitution string is prepared, getDefinition function can finally retrieve fully implemented CPP class definition for current macroop.
-*MacroConstructor* and *MacroDisassembly* template with the generated InstObjParams, iop
+The *MacroConstructor* and *MacroDisassembly* template with the generated InstObjParams, iop
-(Line 260-261).
+(Line 260-261) will finalize the implementation.

 *gem5/src/arch/x86/isa/macroop.isa*